mirka/keyboard-maestro-plugin-actions/src/set-slack-status/README.md

 - **OAuth token**: Paste your OAuth token here.
 - **Status emoji**: An emoji identifier enclosed by colons, e.g. `:palm_tree:`.
 All the custom emoji for your workspace are also available.
 - **Status text**: Your status message.
+- **Clear after x hours**: Optional status expiration (in hours).
+This field supports [calculations](https://wiki.keyboardmaestro.com/manual/Calculations), so you can do things like `5*24` for your status to clear after 5 days, or `15/60` to clear after 15 minutes.

 The action will return the JSON response from the Slack server.
 If you save this to a variable, for example called `result`, you can easily parse this by using text tokens like `%JSONValue%result.profile%`.